Oush Grab Diary

 6.06.08: Bingo at Oush Grab Plaza

-About 40 to 50 Palestinians and Internationals gather to play bingo at Oush Grab.
+About 40 to 50 Palestinians and internationals gathered to play bingo at Oush Grab.
 The military watchtower on top of the hill is turned into the till were participants can pay their 2 Shekel entrance fee.
 Anyone can join and if settlers would have shown up they would be invited to join the activity as long as they paid the entrance fee.
 While participants were playing bingo and winning prizes down at the base three soldiers arrived.
 At the question what we were doing there was no other answer than: playing bingo.
 The soldiers seemed highly confused and uncomfortable with reporting a bingo game to their commander.
-In the end the soldiers never asked us to leave but the mayor informed us that we could better go.
+In the end the soldiers never asked us to leave but the mayor informed us that we had better go.

 4.06.08: Creating Oush Grab Plaza

-Palestinians and Internationals arrive at Oush Grab to paint ‘Oush Grab Plaza’ with its own ‘Theater’ and ‘Nestcafe’.
+Palestinians and internationals arrive at Oush Grab to paint ‘Oush Grab Plaza’ with its own ‘Theater’ and ‘Nestcafe’.
 The settlers graffiti is being covered by friendly non-political paintings in the afternoon paint session.

 30.05.08: Settlers at the Hilltop

-Approximately 40 settlers come to Oush Grab.
+Approximately 40 settlers came to Oush Grab.
 A number of them came down to the base to spray graffiti over the paintings that were made earlier.
-One of them spoke to Jason from Paidia and told him that they were planning to establish a new settlement here because they had heard that the Beit Sahour Municipality has construction plans for the site.
+One of them spoke to Jason from Paidia and told him that they were planning to establish a new settlement here because they had heard that the Beit Sahour Municipality had construction plans for the site.
 Jason replied that they did, in order to build a new children’s hospital and asked isn’t that a good thing?

 The settler replied: Yes, for Arab children but we do not want a hospital for Arab children here.
 They should build it elsewhere, in Jordan for example, where all Arabs should live”.